we can't wait to meet you

 Take a look at our 2022 Fresher's video to get more of an idea about what we do as a CU!

-This year we're introducing a buddy scheme - hopefully this will be a great chance to get to know each other better, ask any questions you might have, and generally chill out together!
-If you're a fresher, fill in the form here.
+This year we're introducing ECU families - hopefully this will be a great chance to get to know other freshers and older years.

 Hall groups are weekly meetings with other Christians in your halls.
 They're led by CU members in 2nd year, and are a great way to get to know each other and spend time in the Bible, as well as outreach to non-Christians in your halls!

 Click on your halls below to join the right facebook group:

 Fresher's week is a great chance to have a look at different societies - it can be an overwhelming time but we really want to be a place where you can build relationships and ask any questions you might have.
 Don't be afraid to message us, we're here to help with anything!

 ‘I’m quite a new Christian and am worried about fitting in with the CU’